West Coast Trail: Planning

 - issue park permits and collect fees.

-If you have a Pachena Bay or Gordon River WCT reservation, bring your reservation confirmation information to the orientation.
+Bring your reservation confirmation information to the orientation.

 Hikers with reservations will be issued a waterproof Pacific Rim National Park Reserve West Coast Trail Map when they register on the trail.
 Hikers who have not made a reservation can purchase the map during their orientation process for $8.50.